plone/training/ttw/ttw-advanced-2.rst

        * it can be tricky to dynamically replace background images provided by inline styles.

-Creating A VisitorOonly Theme - Conditionally Enabling Barceloneta
+Creating A Visitor Only Theme - Conditionally Enabling Barceloneta
 ==================================================================

 Sometimes it is more convenient for your website administrators to use Barceloneta, Plone's default theme.